hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 ## Sequence diagrams

-- **[Movements Diagram](documentation/movements-diagram.html)** - See the end-to-end process of transporting goods using the CTC API
+- **[Movements diagram](documentation/movements-diagram.html)** - See the end-to-end process of transporting goods using the CTC API
 - **[Sending an Arrival Notification: IE007](documentation/arrivals-diagram.html)** - See how you send an Arrival Notification to NCTS using the CTC API.

 ## Read guidance
-You can learn more about the Common Transit Convention by reading guidance on GOV.UK.
+You read the full specifications for the the Common Transit Convention by reading guidance on GOV.UK.
 In particular:

 **[The Design Document for National Transit Application (DDNTA)]**(https://www.gov.uk/government/publications/new-computerised-transit-system-technical-specifications)